eabglobal/django-rest-framework-collection-json/readme.md

 This library adds support for the Collection+JSON hypermedia format to Django Rest Framework.
 For more information on Collection+JSON see the [official documentation](http://amundsen.com/media-types/collection/).

+### Unit Testing
+To test the package run the following command:
+	python setup.py test

 ### Usage

 To enable the Collection+JSON renderer, either add it as a default renderer in your django settings file: